-Pursuant to the terms of the Kanders Employment Agreement, a change-in-control is deemed to occur in the event that:
+Pursuant to the terms of the New Kanders Employment Agreement, a change-in-control is deemed to occur in the event that:

-- the members of the Board of Directors as of June 1, 2017 cease to constitute a majority of the Board of Directorsprovided, however, that any individual becoming a director subsequent to such date whose election, or nomination for election by the Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Board of Directors shall be considered as though such individual was a member of the Board of Directors as of such date; - the Company shall have been sold by either (A) a sale of all or substantially all its assets, or (B) a merger or consolidation, other than any merger or consolidation pursuant to which the Company acquires another entity, or (C) a tender offer, whether solicited or unsolicited; or (iii) any party, other than the Company, is or becomes the "beneficial owner" (as defined in Rule 13d-3 under the Exchange Act), directly or indirectly, of voting securities of the Company representing 50% or more of the total voting power of all the then-outstanding voting securities of the Company; or - any party, other than the Company, is or becomes the "beneficial owner" (as defined in Rule 13d-3 under the Exchange Act), directly or indirectly, of voting securities of the Company representing 50% or more of the total voting power of all the then-outstanding voting securities of the Company.
+- the members of the Board of Directors as of March 14, 2023, cease to constitute a majority of the Board of Directors provided, however, that any individual becoming a director subsequent to such date whose election, or nomination for election by the Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Board of Directors shall be considered as though such individual was a member of the Board of Directors as of such date; - the Company shall have been sold by either (A) a sale of all or substantially all its assets, or (B) a merger or consolidation, other than any merger or consolidation pursuant to which the Company acquires another entity, or (C) a tender offer, whether solicited or unsolicited; or - any party, other than the Company, is or becomes the "beneficial owner" (as defined in Rule 13d-3 under the Exchange Act), directly or indirectly, of voting securities of the Company representing 50% or more of the total voting power of all the then-outstanding voting securities of the Company.

-Pursuant to the terms of the Walbrecht Employment Agreement or the Kuehne Employment Agreement, upon the termination of employment by the applicable executive due to the occurrence of a change in control, such terminated executive will receive one year of annual salary in one lump sum, COBRA premium payments for one year, and all granted but unvested stock options held by the applicable executive will automatically vest and become exercisable and all unvested shares of restricted stock held by the applicable executive will automatically vest.
+Pursuant to the terms of the Kuehne Employment Agreement, upon the termination of employment due to the occurrence of a change in control, he will receive one year of annual salary in one lump sum, COBRA premium payments for one year, and all granted but unvested stock options held by him will automatically vest and become exercisable and all unvested shares of restricted stock held by him will automatically vest.

-Pursuant to the Walbrecht Employment Agreement or the Kuehne Employment Agreement, a change-in-control is deemed to occur in the event that:
+Pursuant to the Kuehne Employment Agreement, a change-in-control is deemed to occur in the event that:

-- the members of the Board of Directors as of the applicable effective date of such executive's employment agreement cease to constitute a majority of the Board of Directors provided, however, that any individual becoming a director subsequent to the applicable effective date of such executive's employment agreement, whose election, or nomination for election by the Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Board shall be considered as though such individual was a member of the Board as of the applicable effective date of such executive's employment agreement; - the Company shall have been sold by either (i) a sale of all or substantially all its assets; (ii) a merger or consolidation, other than any merger or consolidation pursuant to which the Company acquires another entity or (iii) a tender offer, whether solicited or unsolicited; or - any party, other than the Company, is or becomes the "beneficial owner" (as defined in the Exchange Act), directly or indirectly, of voting securities representing 50% or more of the total voting power of the Company.
+- the members of the Board of Directors as of the applicable effective date of the Kuehne Employment Agreement cease to constitute a majority of the Board of Directors provided, however, that any individual becoming a director subsequent to the applicable effective date of such employment agreement, whose election, or nomination for election by the Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Board shall be considered as though such individual was a member of the Board as of the applicable effective date of such employment agreement; - the Company shall have been sold by either (i) a sale of all or substantially all its assets; (ii) a merger or consolidation, other than any merger or consolidation pursuant to which the Company acquires another entity or (iii) a tender offer, whether solicited or unsolicited; or - any party, other than the Company, is or becomes the "beneficial owner" (as defined in the Exchange Act), directly or indirectly, of voting securities representing 50% or more of the total voting power of the Company.